 And don’t worry.
 I’m giving you some solutions you can use to fix your budget for good.

 1. You never track your spending

 You add up your expenses for the month, then subtract that amount from your income.
-Seems simple, right?
+It seems simple, right?

-Where you can run into problems is not tracking what you’re actually spending.
+Where you can run into problems is not tracking your spending.

 Sure, you might know what your rent or mortgage payment is or how much your light bill is on average, but do you know to the penny what you’re spending on groceries or your kids’ activities or clothes each month?

 If the answer is no, you can almost guarantee that your budget’s going to backfire.

 How to fix it: Use a budgeting app to track your spending

 Budgeting apps make it so much easier to manage spending.
 You just link up your bank and credit card accounts and the app does the hard work for you.